hungryjireh/portfolio/_posts/2019-07-02-aapl-stock-news.markdown

 Since the main purpose of the website is to direct customers to purchase the packages that they offer, I had to ensure that users were sufficiently interested in what they were looking at to continue browsing the site, as well as to ultimately be directed to the "Pricing" page.

-The main pages of the website can be found below.
+The website is currently live at ![https://apple-stock-news.com][apple-stock-news] The main pages of the website can be found below.

 ---
 &nbsp;